-LYSTEK ANNOUNCES FIRST COMMERCIAL SCALE MOBILE THERMAL HYDROLYSIS PROCESSING UNIT On November 1, 2018, Lystek announced the commercialization of our first, low temperature, low pressure mobile Thermal Hydrolysis Processing unit (Lystek Mobile THP®) - a first in the biosolids and organics management sector in North America.
+LYSTEK ANNOUNCES FIRST COMMERCIAL SCALE MOBILE THERMAL HYDROLYSIS PROCESSING UNIT On November 1, 2018, Lystek announced the commercializati of our first, low temperature, low pressure mobile Thern Hydrolysis Processing unit (Lystek Mobile THP®) - a first in t biosolids and organics management sector in North America.
 This new innovation was conceived in response to growing market demand from smaller scale treatment plant operators for sustainable biosolids management solutions in support of the movement toward resource recovery.
 "The new, Lystek Mobile THP unit is part of our plan to continue innovating and providing the market with a range of practical solutions for biosolids and organics management," says Rick Mosher, Chief Technology Officer for Lystek.
 "It extends the opportunity to a wider range of wastewater treatment facilities to participate in the many benefits of Thermal Hydrolysis with a compact package based on our proven, award-winning technology."
+In terms of scalability, the Lystek Mobile THP unit is the company's smallest commercial system built to date.
+It capitalizes modular design and extends the proven advantages of Lystek's in-plant Thermal Hydrolysis solutions by providing a compact, cost effective package that is capable of rapid implementation.
+It is designed to operate entirely within two vertically stacked 50' containers and requires minimal, external utilities.